rcazzara/seldovia/_people/Seldovia_Russian_Creoles_In.md

 source_file: "RUSSIAN CREOLES in SELDOVIA"
 born: nil
 died: nil
+cemetry_plot:
 ---
 # RUSSIAN CREOLES in SELDOVIA

 There are a lot of part-Russians in Alaska.
 The term for this mixed ancestry is "**Creole**".

-The term Creole comes from the Spanish word *criollo* — meaning native to the place.
-In nineteenth century Kodiak, Russian entrepreneurs used this term for individuals of both Russian and Native ancestry, an increasingly large and segregated part of Alaska’s population.
+The term Creole comes from the Spanish word *criollo* â€” meaning native to the place.
+In nineteenth century Kodiak, Russian entrepreneurs used this term for individuals of both Russian and Native ancestry, an increasingly large and segregated part of Alaskaâ€™s population.
 Descent was not the only defining characteristic of the Creole class, however.
 A person might also be considered Creole based on their achievements.
-The Alutiiq word for Creole — *kasaakaruaq* — literally means a kind of Russian, or not a real Russian.
+The Alutiiq word for Creole â€” *kasaakaruaq* â€” literally means a kind of Russian, or not a real Russian.

 Russian entrepreneurs, who needed a steady and reliable source of labor,